 When managing a chronic, progressive condition like dementia, the person’s needs change over time and new challenges arise frequently.
 Care coordinators are well versed on the resources available within the community and beyond to help patients and caregivers overcome these challenges.
 Whether it’s navigating the health system, identifying available community resources or simply acting as a sounding board, care coordinators are a reliable point of contact and can help patients and caregivers locate tools they need, says Fields.

 Now Recruiting Patients

 The initial 3-year grant for the Dementia Care Coordination Program will end this month.
 However, UVA received a new grant and is actively recruiting select patients for this new grant-funded effort, which will run from October 2018 through September 2020.
 If you have a patient who has been diagnosed with dementia with Lewy bodies, frontotemporal dementia, mixed Alzheimer’s or Parkinson’s disease with dementia, especially a patient with one of these conditions who lives alone, contact us to find out if he or she may be eligible for the program.

 “It can be difficult to identify dementia patients living alone,” says Manning.
 “This effort will allow us to provide them the care they need to maintain their independence longer.”

-To learn more about the Dementia Care Coordination Program, call Jordan McCoy at 434.924.0453 or email him at firstname.lastname@example.org.
+To learn more about the Dementia Care Coordination Program, call Jordan McCoy at 434.924.0453 or email her at [email protected].
 To refer a patient to the UVA Memory and Aging Care Clinic, call 800.552.3723.